Skip to content

 St Johns, Glendower St is a beautiful, classic walled garden with views over Chippenham Fields and has undergone sympathetic restoration in recent years.
 It has a sunken central lawn and deep herbaceous borders.
 There are several mature trees of note.
 Entrance to both these gardens is via Chippenham Fields.

 North Parade House, Hereford Road is a surprisingly large and secluded walled garden with mature specimen trees, herbaceous borders and a productive kitchen garden.
-Round the corner from North Parade House is another new garden owned by garden designer, Cheryl Cummings.
-She is in the process of re-wilding her garden and has developed a large pond.
+Round the corner from North Parade House is another garden that joined the group in 2024.
+The garden, owned by garden designer, Cheryl Cummings, is in the process of re-wilding and she has developed a large pond.
 The result is a delightful garden which is a real contrast to the formality of walled gardens.
 The pond area attracts wildlife and is a tranquil spot to sit and rest.

 Location details